 - Our testing is bulk billed

-* Miller, D.T., et al, Concensus statement: Chromosomal microarray is a first-tier clinical diagnostic test for individuals with developmental disabilities or congenital anomalies.
+* Miller, D.T., et al, Consensus statement: Chromosomal microarray is a first-tier clinical diagnostic test for individuals with developmental disabilities or congenital anomalies.
 Am J Hum Genet.
 2010; 86: 749–764

 A chromosome microarray in the paediatric setting is used to identify very small changes in our genetic information (DNA) that may be the cause of developmental or other health concerns in children.
 It is a more powerful test than a conventional chromosome analysis (karyotype).